Cai Xiaoli

-Cai Xiaoli (born 21 November 1979), also known as Cai Xiao Li, is a retired Chinese-born Singaporean international table tennis player.
+Cai Xiaoli (born 21 November 1979), also known as Cai Xiao Li, is a former Singaporean international table tennis player.

+Early life

 Cai was born in Beijing, China in 1979.

-He moved to Singapore under the Foreign Sports Talent Scheme.
+Cai moved to Singapore when he was around 14 under the Foreign Sports Talent Scheme.

+Career

 In 2004 he won the Commonwealth Championships mixed doubles with partner Zhang Xueling.
 He was on the Singapore A team at the 2006 Australian Open, where he won the Mixed Doubles with partner Sun Beibei.

 In January 2008 his world ranking was 155.

 Cai competed at the following international events: